William Farquhar Barry

 William Farquhar Barry (August 18, 1818 – July 18, 1879) was a career officer in the United States Army, serving as an artillery commander during the Mexican–American War and Civil War.

-Birth and early years
+Birth and prewar career

-Born in New York City, Barry graduated from the United States Military Academy in 1838, 17th in his class of 45 cadets.
+Born in New York City, Barry was appointed to the United States Military Academy in 1834, and graduated in 1838, 17th in his class of 45 cadets.
 He was commissioned a brevet second lieutenant in the 4th U.S. Artillery, transferring to the 2nd U.S. Artillery a few weeks later.
 He was stationed near the Canada–US border, then later took part in the Mexican–American, Seminole, and the Kansas-Missouri Border Wars.